KeithAtherton/Blog/content/posts/2022-11-28-power-apps-ideas.md

 However, you're not (yet) a Power Fx guru.
 What can you do???

-Well, a feature which I've found useful is **Power Apps Ideas** which allows you to transform examples to Power Fx formulas.
+Well, a feature which I've found useful is **Power Apps Ideas** which allows you to transform examples to Power Fx formulas by using the power of AI models.
 This is how it works:

 1. In your gallery, select a text control: